 - 1/4 cup seasoned rice vinegar

-- 2 tsp white or yellow miso
+- 2 teaspoons white or yellow miso

-- 1 Tbsp maple syrup or agave nectar
+- 1 tablespoon maple syrup or agave nectar

 - 1 clove garlic, minced

-- 1 tsp ginger, grated or minced
+- 1 teaspoon ginger, grated or minced

-- 2 tsp black sesame seeds
+- 2 teaspoon black sesame seeds

-As an Amazon Associate and member of other affiliate programs, I earn a small percentage from your purchases at no cost to you.
-Thanks for supporting my content.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 95Total Fat: 2gCarbohydrates: 17gFiber: 3gSugar: 4gProtein: 4g